ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: When Convert AMP to WP theme Option is enabled, it breaks the Design #5074
 * Fixed: Remove preload if Featured Image option is off in AMP options panel #5077
 * Fixed: Icons are not loading when visiting first time or after clearing cache #5060

-= 1.0.77.8 (23rd June 2021) =
-* Added: Webp images support with LiteSpeed Cache plugin #5051
-* Added: Primary category compatibility of all SEO plugins #5049
-* Added: Notice if license key isn't added in AMP pro extension manager #5068
-* Fixed: Instagram embeds are not loading on the Facebook instance Article #5066
-* Fixed: WP rocket cache not working with ?amp query string #5063
-* Fixed: Debug error appearing in the non-amp #5059
-* Fixed: Code improvements for options panel #5057
-* Fixed: Disqus comments not showing on mobile when adding ads #5055
-* Fixed: Proper preload added if WebP Express is active #4357
-* Fixed: The slashes (\) are no longer appear in the custom CSS #5035

-= 1.0.77.7 (21st June 2021) =
-* Added: AMP Optimizer (SSR) Support #5034

-= 1.0.77.6 (12th June 2021) =
-* Fixed: Custom JavaScript is not allowed error when analytics added by All in one SEO #5062

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)